johnian/remonduk/README.md

 - also, any circle that spans multiple nodes should be kept in parent node
 - also, what happens if multiple circles are added at the same exact spot
 	- a number great than max count

+store qtrees as an array
+make count correspond only correspond to unique circles? non colliding?

 if the spring force is what holds everything together,
 	we should at least design the system to handle that properly